microsoft/fhir-server/docs/ConvertDataOperation.md

     ]
 }
 ```

+**Sample response:**

-And the expected response with the built-in template collection.
-Note the response content type is `text/plain` because the output format is determined by the mapping definition from your templates.
+Note the Content-Type is the response header is set to `text/plain` because the output format is determined by the mapping definition from your templates.

 ```
 {
   "resourceType": "Bundle",